19 Different Types of Penguins Explained

 Their diet consists primarily of small clupeoid fish, crustaceans, and cephalopods.
 Fairy penguins can be found in New Zealand’s South Island and Southern coastal areas of Australia.

 They live primarily in tiny colonies in rocky and grassy areas where they can make nests.
-In sandy environments, the little penguin is also known to burrow and dig a nest.
+The little penguin is also known to burrow and dig a nest in sandy environments.

-Sometimes in unusual circumstances, these penguins will share their burrows and nests with other bird species.
+Sometimes, these penguins share their burrows and nests with other bird species in unusual circumstances.

-Their small size makes them prey to a wide variety of predators, including lizards, snakes, seals, and even Tasmanian devils.
+Their small size makes them prey to predators, including lizards, snakes, seals, and even Tasmanian devils.

 Their conservation status is listed as “least concern” because they are heavily protected in most regions nowadays.
 Nevertheless, human activities like oil spills and plastic pollution still affect their population.